blairpeters/interactive-recipe-browser/README.md

 ## Description

 Provides a user-friendly platform for exploring and discovering recipes.
-It allows users to search for recipes based on keyword.Each recipe should provide clear and concise information, including ingredients list, instructions, cooking time, difficulty level, and serving size.
+It allows users to search for recipes based on the item name.eg Pancake,beef tacos etc .Each recipe should provide clear and concise information, including ingredients list, instructions, cooking time, difficulty level, and serving size retrieved from the db.json server.

 ## system requirements